alicank/Translation-Augmented-LibriSpeech-Corpus/README.md

 Translation-Augmented-LibriSpeech-Corpus
 ========================================

-This project is an extension of LibriSpeech ASR Corpus which is a corpus of approximatively 1000 hours of speech alignment with their transcriptions [LibriSpeech: an ASR corpus based on public domain audio books, Vassil Panayotov, Guoguo Chen, Daniel Povey and Sanjeev Khudanpur, ICASSP 2015](http://www.danielpovey.com/files/2015_icassp_librispeech.pdf) for speech translation systems.
+This project is an extension of LibriSpeech ASR Corpus which is a corpus of approximatively 1000 hours of speech alignment with their transcriptions [(LibriSpeech: an ASR corpus based on public domain audio books, Vassil Panayotov et al., 2015)](http://www.danielpovey.com/files/2015_icassp_librispeech.pdf) for speech translation systems.

 Speech recordings and source texts are originally from [Gutenberg Project](https://www.http://www.gutenberg.org) which is a digital library of public domain books read by volunteers.
 In this project we gathered open domain e-books in French and extracted chapters that are avaliable in LibriSpeech Project.
 Furthermore, we aligned english transcriptions with their respective french translations in order to provide a corpus of speech recordings aligned with their respective translations.
 Our corpus is licenced under a [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode)